DavidKowarsky/worlds-elsewhere.com/shows/2021.07/summer-cabaret.md

 ## Support Us

-**If you’re reading this before the show,** head over to our [<i bpt>Brown Paper Tickets Event</i>][bpt-event] and make a donation.
-We will thank you profusely and send you a link to the stream.

-**If you’re watching the stream already,** you can donate directly to us directly through [<i paypal>PayPal</i>][paypal], or scan the QR code below if Venmo is your preference.
-All donations collected through the end of the long weekend (July 12th) will go towards compensating the highly talented performers in this very show.
-Donations afterwards will support future projects.
+This show had ticket sales through BrownPaperTickets prior to stream, with proceeds supporting our performers, but **you can still donate to us directly to support our work!** Head to our [<i paypal>PayPal</i>][paypal], or scan the QR code below if Venmo is your preference.

 <img corner md src="/assets/img/venmo-qr.png"></img>